Hrissy-art/symfony_theater/README.md

 Afin de simplifier la gestion de mon interface ce sera plus simple d'utiliser le bundle Symfony - EasyAdmin. toutefois afin de m'entrainer à l'exercice je voulais gérer mon interface différemment.

 Je pourrais également créer un événement subscriber pour le hashage des mots de passe.

+**/English version/**

+# Backend Project with Symfony

+## Project Structure Description

+For this project, I chose to create a database containing six entities.
+The list of entities includes:

+Article: Intended to store data related to theater news articles.
+Theater: Stores data related to theater venue names.
+(There is a ManyToMany relationship between Article and Theater entities.)
+Category: Contains data related to types of articles.
+Newsletter: Stores emails of subscribed users with the subscription date and a boolean confirming the subscription.
+User: An entity generated with the make:user command for user management.
+This table is linked to the User table.

+## Data
+I used the "fixtures" functionality in the AppFixtures.php file to populate the tables with automatically generated data.
+Specifically, I utilized the Faker library to fill columns with random content.
+This brings us to the second important aspect of my project - security management.

+## Display
+I defined a route in the Article controller with the URL prefix /articles/me.
+This route allows the display of articles by the author.
+For example, if I log in as an administrator, I can view articles written by the administrator.
+If I log in as a regular user, I can access articles written by that user.
+In the securite.yaml file, I allow access to this information for any authenticated user (regular user or administrator).
+Note: This point will be further developed in the security section.

+In the navbar, I have the option to display the list of categories for my articles.
+Then I can select a category to display the articles associated with it.
+This is possible thanks to the use of loops in the corresponding Twig templates.

+## Creating an Article
+In the Articles controller, I defined the route for creating a new article: /articles/new.
+Access to this functionality is only possible when the user is identified.
+It appears in the navbar at that time.
+The author could also add an image, which is stored in the public/img folder.
+Each authenticated user can create a new article.
+However, the modification of an existing article is only possible by the administrator via the URL prefix admin/article/crud.
+If the user is connected as an admin only, they have the option to modify articles.
+The link to this functionality appears in the navbar.
+This brings us to the next step - security management.

+## Security

+### Authentication System

+With the make:auth command, I was able to set up a basic authentication system.
+The passwords of registered users are hashed using fixtures and specifically using the PasswordHasher interface.

+### Access Control

+#### Basic Authentication: The authentication feature allows better management of the login page (/login) by displaying a login form and handling authentication errors.
+Logout (/logout) is also managed.
+In the navbar, I can click on log in.
+If the user is connected, and if so, the username or unique identifier of the user will be displayed with {{ app.user.userIdentifier }} for the duration of the connection.

+#### Configuration in security.yaml: I used the Route attribute at the class level in the "Articles" class to define the URL prefix.
+Then I configured the security.yaml file by modifying the access_control section.
+This manipulation allowed me to restrict anything starting with /admin/article/crud to the ROLE_ADMIN role - { path: ^/admin/article/crud, roles: ROLE_ADMIN }.
+Access is granted to authenticated users only (regardless of the role) - roles: IS_AUTHENTICATED_FULLY.

+#### Use of the utility method $this->getUser(): In the Article controller, I define a finer control using denyAccessUnlessGranted.
+I can display only the articles written by the authenticated user.

+## Newsletter Subscription

+Thanks to MailerInterface, I can set up an automatic response for each new subscription to the newsletter.
+I have a Docker container whose port 25 (SMTP) has been mapped to port 7321.

+## Challenges Encountered and Perspectives

+### Challenges
+When I configured the upload of my image, I also had to modify the php.ini file.
+I had to allow the php_fileinfo extension.
+Initially, I couldn't find why the manipulation was not working.
+Regarding the editing of an existing article, I set up a second form called Article1Type.
+However, to be able to edit the image, I also have to create a model transformer.
+I didn't have time to add this possibility, so for now, editing is possible on all aspects of the article except the image.

+### Perspectives
+To simplify the management of my interface, it will be easier to use the Symfony bundle - EasyAdmin.
+However, to practice the exercise, I wanted to manage my interface differently.
+I could also create an event subscriber for password hashing.